SeLite/SeLite.github.io/BootstrapLoader.md

 # Limitations #

 ## Intercepts ##
 Bootstrap reloads all registered extensions (whenever you modify any one of them).
-So, if you 'extend' an existing method through a head/tail intercept, then don't re-save the method each time the script is run.
+So, if you 'extend' an existing method as per [JavascriptEssential](JavascriptEssential) > [Function intercepts](JavascriptEssential#function-intercepts), then don't re-extend the __current__ method each time the script is run.
 Otherwise it would increase the intercept chain.
-Instead, save the original method on the first load only.
+Instead, save the original method on the first load only, and then re-extend it on every load.
 For example:

 ```js
 var originalMethod;
 if( originalMethod===undefined ) {
 originalMethod= Selenium.prototype.methodName;